Skip to content

 Does this integrate with CargoWise?

-Yes.
-The system we built for Hellmann pushes clean XML directly into CargoWise via the eHub and Universal Gateway APIs.
-We handle the full complexity of CargoWise's XML schema — mapping extracted data to the correct modules (forwarding, customs, accounting), handling reference numbers, party data, and charge codes.
-We also build integrations with SAP TM, Oracle TMS, Microsoft Dynamics 365, BluJay/E2open, and other freight management systems.
-If your TMS has an API or accepts EDI, we can connect to it.
+Yes — it's how we built the Hellmann system.
+Clean XML goes directly into CargoWise via eHub and Universal Gateway.
+We handle the messy parts of CW's XML schema: mapping data to the right modules (forwarding, customs, accounting), wiring up reference numbers, party data, charge codes.
+We also integrate with SAP TM, Oracle TMS, Dynamics 365, and BluJay/E2open.
+If your TMS has an API or takes EDI, we can connect to it.

 How long does implementation take?

-Typically 8–14 weeks from kickoff to production.
-We start with a 2-week discovery phase where we map your current document workflows, catalog every document type and supplier format you handle, and document your business rules and TMS field mappings.
-Then we build and train the extraction models on your actual documents (not generic training data), configure your validation rules, set up the TMS integration, and run UAT with your team.
-We deploy with full monitoring and provide 30 days of hypercare support post-launch.
+4–8 weeks, kickoff to production.
+First two weeks are discovery: we map your document workflows, catalog every document type and supplier format, and nail down your business rules and TMS field mappings.
+Then we build and train extraction models on your actual documents — not generic training data.
+After that: validation rules, TMS integration, and UAT with your team.
+We deploy with monitoring and 30 days of hypercare.

 Can it handle multiple document formats from different suppliers?